 Blossom on Columbus

-If, like me, the idea of never eating a burger again leaves you feeling very, very sad; don’t fear!
-Blossom on Columbus (along with sister restaurant Blossom on Ninth) have a great vegan burger that’s sure to hit the spot.
+If, like me, the idea of never eating a burger again leaves you feeling very, very sad, don’t fear!
+Blossom on Columbus (along with its sister restaurant Blossom on Ninth) have a great vegan burger that’s sure to hit the spot.
 They have a whole host of other options you’re sure to love too!

 The hardest thing about eating out when you’re vegan is that animal products have a sneaky way of appearing in foods you wouldn’t expect.
 Most restaurants mark vegan and vegetarian foods, but if you happen to be at a place that doesn’t, don’t be afraid to ask.
 If you’re really pushed, you can look at non-vegan meal items and see if you can sub out animal products, and check out side-dishes too- there tend to be a lot that are unintentionally vegan, e.g. fries, but once again, ask to be sure.